GUIDELINES FOR SUBMITTING A MOTION TO THE GENERAL ASSEMBLY (GA) ANNUAL MEETINGS

 - Read the latest version of Standing Orders for the Conduct of the Annual Meeting.

-- Check to see who can submit motions (see ‘Who can submit motions?’).
+- Check to see who can submit motions (see Section 1).

 - Contact the Steering Committee and/or the Chief Officer to seek advice about the subject of the motion and the wording.
 They are also likely to know if someone else is preparing a motion on the same topic.
 Contact information on the current members of the Steering Group is available from Essex Hall.

-- Give plenty of time to do the research to prepare the background paper, especially with contentious or complex motions.
+- Give plenty of time to do the research to prepare the background paper.

 - Ensure motions contribute to the work and purposes of the Unitarian community.